Minimally Invasive Bunion Surgery Treatment in Singapore

 Common risk factors that can increase the chances of developing bunions are:

-- Genetics: Foot structure is often inherited, and people with flat feet, low arches, or abnormal bone structure may be more prone to developing bunions.
+Foot structure is often inherited, and people with flat feet, low arches, or abnormal bone structure may be more prone to developing bunions.

-- Footwear: Wearing high heels and improper footwear, such as tight, narrow shoes that crowd the toes for extended periods, increases the pressure on the big toe.
+Wearing high heels and improper footwear, such as tight, narrow shoes that crowd the toes for extended periods, increases the pressure on the big toe.

-- Obesity: Increased body weight puts more pressure on the feet, which may contribute to biomechanical stress and joint misalignment.
+Increased body weight puts more pressure on the feet, which may contribute to biomechanical stress and joint misalignment.

-- Chronic Medical Conditions: Rheumatoid arthritis, osteoarthritis, and polio can alter bone and joint alignment, which can then affect how weight is distributed when walking.
+Rheumatoid arthritis, osteoarthritis, and polio can alter bone and joint alignment, which can then affect how weight is distributed when walking.

-- Age: It is more common among adults, ages 50 and beyond, due to joint degeneration.
+It is more common among adults, ages 50 and beyond, due to joint degeneration.
 However, bunions can also occur in teens and young adults.

-- Occupational Pressure: Occupations requiring extensive standing, walking, or repetitive foot stress, like teaching, nursing, and ballet, increase the risk of bunions.
+Occupations requiring extensive standing, walking, or repetitive foot stress, like teaching, nursing, and ballet, increase the risk of bunions.

-- Gender: Women are more prone to developing bunions due to naturally weaker foot tendons and ligaments, frequent use of tight or high-heeled shoes, and hormonal changes during pregnancy that can loosen ligaments and flatten the feet.
+Women are more prone to developing bunions due to naturally weaker foot tendons and ligaments, frequent use of tight or high-heeled shoes, and hormonal changes during pregnancy that can loosen ligaments and flatten the feet.

-When Should I See an Orthopaedic Doctor for Bunions?
+When Should I See A Bunions Specialist?

 Bunions can be painful, unsightly and inconvenient.
 When it comes to serious and symptomatic cases, you may wish to consult a bunion surgeon in Singapore when you observe the following: